Reading Time: 5 minutes 🍃

 Little actions can also stop fungal infections.
 For example, you shouldn’t water the plants at night and should avoid getting the leaves wet.
 You should also make sure that you don’t stack the compost around the base of the plant, as this can create a place for fungal diseases to take hold.

 Lastly, an outdoor plant might appear to die during a harsh winter frost.
-The remedy is to cut it down to a height of five inchesOpens in a new tab.
-(13 centimeters).
+The remedy is to cut it down to a height of five inches (13 centimeters).
 As the weather warms up and the ground starts to warm up, the plant will grow back from the roots.

 Final Thoughts